Read all of Kat’s MOTHER EARTH NEWS posts here.

 Background: Kat Ludlam has long been passionate about family, animals, writing, and teaching.
 She attended Colorado State University, where she studied Equine Science, and earned her Therapeutic Riding Instructor Certification through NARHA — now Professional Association of Therapeutic Horsemanship (PATH) International, –in 1999.
 She married her high school sweetheart, Daniel, and they began building a family together.

 Willow Creek Farm was born.
 Kat and Daniel started with a vegetable garden, meat rabbits, and laying hens.
-Over their 13 years of homesteading, they also raised cows for dairy and meat, dairy goats, meat chickens, and sheep for wool and meat, along with the livestock guardian dogs needed to protect their animals from the many predators the Rockies house.
-Kat has expanded her gardening skills to include not only vegetables, but fruits and both kitchen and medicinal herbs as well as seed saving.
+Over their 14 years of homesteading at high-altitude, they also raised cows for dairy and meat, dairy goats, meat chickens, and sheep for wool, milk, and meat, along with the livestock guardian dogs needed to protect their animals from the many predators the Rockies house.
+Kat expanded her gardening skills to include not only vegetables, but fruits and both kitchen and medicinal herbs as well as seed saving.
 She preserves food through canning, freezing, dehydrating, root cellaring, and smoking.
 And she makes all types of dairy products and cheeses with the milk from their livestock.
-Kat’s and Daniel’s main goal is to feed their family as much as possible from their own property, while selectively breeding their livestock and plant varieties to perform well in the high-altitude climate.
+Kat’s and Daniel’s main goal is to feed their family as much as possible from their own property, while selectively breeding their livestock and plant varieties to perform well in their climate.